sameerp98/OOSE/Readme.md

-Object Oriented analysis and design of Server Virtualization.
+Object Oriented analysis and design of Server Virtualization.<br/>
 Consists of :
 1.Use Case diagrams
 2.Class diagram